Thank you for your interest in applying to the Doctor of Pharmacy (PharmD) program at the University of Maryland School of Pharmacy.

 - Pharmacy experience

-- Apply Early: Applications are reviewed and interviews are held on a rolling basis.
-The priority deadline is November 1, 2021.
+- Apply by 11/1 for priority review.
+Applications are reviewed and interviews are held on a rolling basis.
+Priority scholarships available.

 - Submit a FAFSA: Scholarship funds are available and disbursed through federal aid.